a7ex/FFSDataSource/README.md

 ## How to use it

-In any of your class, where you want to use `FFSDataSource`
+Here is a very simple example of a viewController using _FFSDataSource_.

+- Create a class *SimpleTableController* with the follwoing code:
 ```
 import UIKit
 import FFSDataSource

-class ViewController: TDSVC {
+class SimpleTableController: TDSVC {

     override func viewDidLoad() {
         super.viewDidLoad()